-Vijaypat Singhania, an Indian businessman and Aviator, flew set the record by flying up to 21,290 m (69,852 ft) in a massive 160ft tall balloon with a pressurized cabin.
+Vijaypat Singhania, an Indian businessman and Aviator, set the record by flying up to 21,290 m (69,852 ft) in a massive 160ft tall balloon with a pressurized cabin

-Highest Concert & Highest Recorded Sing in a Hot Air Balloon
+2006 - Highest Concert and Highest Recorded Sing in a Hot Air Balloon

 Virgin Balloon Flights team up with rock band the Girls (including special guests such as Andrew ‘Mushroom’ Vowles form Massive Attack) and Future Music magazine to set the new Guinness World Records in a Virgin balloon piloted by Mark Simmons.
 The song ‘What I did Today’ was performed and recorded 1,848 m (6,063 ft) above Wiltshire.